AlDrean/MyDND/PaladinHomebrew/Smites_CHAR.md

 > **Thematic Connection:** The raw power of nature manifests as thunder and storms.
 This smite channels the primal forces of the natural world, pushing back those who would harm the balance.

 #### Base Effect (Cantrip-Level)
-*Always available when making a melee weapon attack (Oath of the Ancients)*
+*Always applied to your single attack when you take the Attack action (Oath of the Ancients)*

-When you hit a creature with a melee weapon attack, your weapon rings with thunder.
+When you take the Attack action, you make one melee weapon attack.
+When you hit a creature with this attack, your weapon rings with thunder.
 The attack deals an extra **1d6 thunder damage** to the target.
 Additionally, if the target is a creature, it must succeed on a **Strength saving throw** or be **pushed 5 feet away** from you and be **knocked prone** until the end of its next turn.

 **No spell slot required.
-No concentration required.**
+No concentration required.
+You cannot make an attack without applying a smite effect.**

 #### Upcast Effect (1st-level or higher)
 *Requires: Bonus action + spell slot of 1st level or higher*